This application's name will be `hello_world`.

 Streaming Progress Updates

 The progress API allows you to stream execution progress from your functions.
-This is useful for monitoring long-running tasks and providing feedback to users.
+This is useful for monitoring long-running tasks and providing real-time feedback to users.

 from tensorlake.applications import RequestContext, function